Kapongoboy/mindsuck/README.md

 # Mindsuck

-A brainf**ck interpreter inspired by [Krzysztof Gabis's](http://github.com/kgabis/brainfuck-c) interpreter in c, except that mine kind of sucks.
+A brainf**ck interpreter inspired by [Krzysztof Gabis's](http://github.com/kgabis/brainfuck-c) interpreter in c, except that mine ~~kind~~ of sucks (not anymore it doesn't 😎).

-Written in pure rust, it can run hello world but give it anything with comments or other illegal characters and it falls apart ;-;
+Written in pure rust, It can run bottles.bf, which is pretty cool

 ## Usage